ahrchen/Unit3LabDemo2/README.md

-# Project 2 - *Be Real Clone*
+# Project 3 - *Be Real Clone*

 Submitted by: **Raymond Chen**

-**Be Real Clone** is an app that clones some of the main functionalities of the trending app called BeReal.
-In this app, users post a photo of what they’re currently doing upon receiving a random notification during the day.
-Only after posting a photo can the user see their friends’ photos.
+This is the second part of the BeReal clone project where you will add persistence and some cool BeReal functionality to the app.

 Time spent: **3** hours spent in total